ringcentral/ringcentral-api-docs/docs/basics/errors.md

 * 21 seconds
 * 30 seconds

 Then, keep trying to connect every 30 seconds.

+The same exponential backoff approach is recommended to be used in the case of HTTP 5xx errors, but the `Retry-After` header value should always be obeyed if provided.

 ## Authentication related errors

 Since the RingCentral API uses OAuth 2.0 for authorization, the server behavior is mostly governed by the OAuth specification ([RFC 6749](http://tools.ietf.org/html/rfc6749) and [RFC 6750](http://tools.ietf.org/html/rfc6750)).

-* Regardless of the number of threads which send API requests to the server, the application should perform OAuth authentication in a single thread, store and share tokens to be used in all regular API requests.
+* Regardless of the number of threads that send API requests to the server, the application should perform OAuth authentication in a single thread, then store and share tokens to be used in all regular API requests.
 Backend servers enforce some quotas for the number of authorization requests and number of active application sessions.
 If the quota is exceeded at any given time, the server starts to return `HTTP 429` on authorization requests.
-* Application must avoid frequent authentication attempts under the same user credentials.
-In order to extend session after access token expiration, it has to use token refreshment flow (if allowed)
+* Applications must avoid frequent authentication attempts under the same user credentials.
+In order to extend the session after access token expiration, the token refreshment flow should be used if allowed
-* Application should store `expires_in` and `refresh_token_expires_in` values along with access/refresh tokens and their issue time.
+* Applications should store `expires_in` and `refresh_token_expires_in` values along with access/refresh tokens and their issue time.
 This value is to be used to pre-check if the token is expired or about to expire before sending regular API requests in order to refresh tokens proactively.
-It is strongly recommended to avoid performing refreshment basing on `HTTP 401` errors which are returned by the server.
+It is strongly recommended to avoid refreshing tokens based on `HTTP 401` errors returned by the server: this just doubles the number of requests required to get new access token.
-* According to OAuth 2.0 standard some logical error codes are returned in error field of the response.
+* According to the OAuth 2.0 standard, some standard OAuth error codes are returned in the response complemented with RingCentral-specific error codes.

-### OAuth authorize errors
+### OAuth authorization errors

 For 3-legged OAuth flows in some cases `HTTP 400` may be returned on `/restapi/oauth/authorize` call.
 For example, it can happen when the client provides invalid redirect URI in the request.
 See [RFC 6749](http://tools.ietf.org/html/rfc6749) for details.

 ### OAuth token errors

-As a general rule, if a request to /restapi/oauth/token API for access token fails client must NOT send other API requests until resolved.
-It should be properly orchestrated if client uses multiple threads which share the same tokens to send regular API requests.
+As a general rule, if a request to the `/restapi/oauth/token` API for access token fails client must NOT send other API requests until resolved.
+It has to be properly orchestrated if a client uses multiple threads that share the same tokens to send regular API requests.

-* `HTTP 400` – do not repeat request; if possible inform the user about failure and prompt for new credentials
+* `HTTP 400` – do not repeat request; if possible inform the user about the failure and prompt for new credentials
-* `HTTP 429`, `HTTP 503` – retry in an indicated interval returned in Retry-After header.
+* `HTTP 429`, `HTTP 503` – retry in an indicated interval returned in the `Retry-After` header.
 * `HTTP 4xx`, `HTTP 5xx` – do not repeat request, error in client or server code
-* `HTTP 400` – use cached credentials (if possible) to re-authenticate, or prompt user for new credentials.
+* `HTTP 400` – use cached credentials (if possible) to re-authenticate or prompt the user for new credentials.
-* `HTTP 408`, `HTTP 500`, client timeout – repeat 3 times with 10 seconds intervals, then try re-request tokens using cached credentials (if possible), or prompt user for new credentials (all dependent regular requests should be queued and wait for resolution)
+* `HTTP 408`, `HTTP 500`, client timeout – repeat 3 times with 10 seconds intervals, then try re-request tokens using cached credentials (if possible), or prompt the user for new credentials (all dependent regular requests should be queued and wait for resolution)

 ### OAuth revoke errors

-In case of any error on the request to `/restapi/oauth/revoke` API client should just ignore it and do not retry.
+If there is an error in the request to the `/restapi/OAuth/revoke` API, the client should ignore it and not retry.

+### Authentication/authorization error codes

 | HTTP Status Code(s) | Error Code | Message                                                                                                                     |
 |---------------------|------------|-----------------------------------------------------------------------------------------------------------------------------|